pragathiGopal25/SunSaver/MODELING.md

 ### Simplifications/Comments
 - Considering the apps use case, there will only be a small number of solar arrays saved, so retrieving all of them is not a big concern.
 - To make the diagram smaller, we left out some of the elements that were shown in previous diagrams.
-- After the user navigates to the homescreen, the updated solar array is in focus.
+- After the user navigates to the home screen, the updated solar array is in focus.
 No data is retrieved (as the address remains the same), but calculations are rerun with the updated information.

 ## Sequence diagram: Deleting a solar array
 ```mermaid